dotnet/orleans/src/Documentation/tutorials_and_samples/tutorial_1.md

 ### Create the Silo – Program.cs

 At this step, we add code to inialize a server that will host and run our grains - a silo.
-We will use the development clustering provider here, so that we can run everything locally, without a dependency on external storage systms.
+We will use the development clustering provider here, so that we can run everything locally, without a dependency on external storage systems.
 You can find more information about that in the [Local Development Configuration](http://dotnet.github.io/orleans/Documentation/clusters_and_clients/configuration_guide/local_development_configuration.html) page of the Orleans documentation.
 We will run a cluster with a single silo in it.

 Add the following code to Program.cs of the Silo project: